 On May 28, 1934, on a small farm in the village of Corbeil in northern Ontario, Canada, Elzire Dionne beat immense odds to give birth to five identical girls.
 Believe it or not, the Dionne quintuplets are the world’s first recorded quintuplets to survive infancy.

 Born at least two months premature, the five babies weighed a meager 13 to 14 pounds combined.
-With the help of two midwives, Dr. Allen R. Dafoe delivered Annette, Émilie, Yvonne, Cécile, and Marie.
+With the help of two midwives, Dr. Allan R. Dafoe delivered Annette, Émilie, Yvonne, Cécile, and Marie.
 At the time, the birth of five babies at once—with all surviving—was simply unheard of, and the successful delivery quickly drew international attention from the media.
 To this day, they remain the only known set of identical quintuplets to live to adulthood.
 Another set of surviving quintuplets wouldn’t be born until 1943, though they were not identical.

 According to Carlo Tarini, the spokesman for the two surviving sisters—Annette and Cécile—the girls were wrapped in blankets and placed near an open oven for warmth in the family’s tiny backwoods farmhouse.